loganmhb/bckly.com/drafts/neuralink.markdown

 [What is the role of language in thought?]

+Then there is the question of art.
+Urban wonders whether the radical new communicative capabilities of a brain-machine interface might allow more artists to fulfill their potential:

+> How many symphonies could Mozart have written if he had been able to
+> think the music in his head onto the page?
+How many Mozarts are out
+> there right now who never learned how to play instruments well
+> enough to get their talent out?

+The possibilities are certainly interesting, but this line of reasoning makes a qualitative error about how art works, I think.
+Artistic mediums are more than obstacles to producing art.
+In fact their role as obstacle is crucial to their purpose.
+Art arises from a medium resisting a message, and a work of art is the record of an artist's struggle with that resistance.
+The resistance doesn't merely modulate the artistic expression -- it _creates_ the artistic expression.
+Mozart didn't have some sort of pristine musical ideas that fell through instruments and sheet music into their earthly, fallen form.
+Without the instruments and the sheet music there would be no Mozart.
+Instead there would be other forms, defined by other constraints.

 I think this passage on the dangers of brain-machine interfaces is telling:

 > In the last item I was thinking about bad guys using hacking to